liznjoki/AI-Financial-Analyzer/README.md

 # Overview
 The AI Financial Analyzer is a tool designed to provide comprehensive financial analysis and insights to help users manage their finances effectively.
 It leverages artificial intelligence to analyze financial data and generate meaningful insights.

-To use the AI Financial Analyzer, go to : to visualize the app
+To use the AI Financial Analyzer, go to : https://ai-financial-analyzer.streamlit.app/

 # Features